Our verdict

 Size

-ASICS Superblast 2 is full size small (29 votes).
+ASICS Superblast 2 is true to size (78 votes).

 Toebox width - widest part

-The Superblast 2 once again offers what we like to describe as a "performance fit."
-This means it strikes a balance between the roominess of a daily trainer and the snugness of a competition shoe.
+The Superblast 2 continues to deliver what we describe as a performance fit, striking a balance between the spaciousness of a daily trainer and the snugness of a competition shoe.

-On the other hand, women will experience a roomier fit, as the Superblast 2 is a unisex shoe designed using a men’s last.
-This means it offers a D width for everyone, which corresponds to a women’s wide size in almost any other running shoe.
+Women, on the other hand, will find a roomier fit, as the Superblast 2 is a unisex shoe built on a men’s last.
+This results in a D width for everyone, which corresponds to a women’s wide size in most other running shoes.

 Toebox width - big toe